 We’re back again in the new year with EdChoice’s 2018 yearbook superlatives.
 We got together to vote on America’s educational choice programs, and here are our winners and honorable mentions for categories, such as Most Empowering, Biggest Setback and Most Likely to Succeed in 2018.
-Scroll down to find out what we picked.

 Want a glimpse behind the scenes of our deliberations?
 Listen to our podcast below.
 In it, EdChoice’s VP of Communications Jennifer Wagner, VP of Legal Affairs Leslie Hiner, Senior Director of State Relations Michael Chartier and Research Assistant Michael Shaw discuss how we examine nominees from all angles and, ultimately, how we decide our winners.